 - Mark out the best position for your foot ring with a needle tool.

-- Cut the coil the right length, join the ends using slip and score.
+- Cut the coil the right length, and join the ends using slip and score.
 Shape the foot ring, and drape it across the base of the pot where you want it to be attached.

 - Leave the pot and ring overnight in a loosely covered bag.
 After 24 hours the foot ring and pot will be leather hard.